kubakrukar/kubakrukar.github.io/index.md

 I am a Junior Professor in Spatial Cognition - a branch of cognitive science studying how people think *about*, think *in*, and think *with* space.

 My background and approach are interdisciplinary, with an MA in psychology, a PhD from a department of architecture, and postdoctoral experience in geoinformatics.
-I apply cognitive psychology methods in the fields of geoinformatics, architecture, and human-computer interaction.
+Methods I work with include virtual reality, mobile eye-tracking, spatial computation, Bayesian statistics, and architectural theory of Space Syntax.

+I am based at the [Institute for Geoinformatics](https://www.uni-muenster.de/Geoinformatics/en/index.html) in Münster, Germany.
+Prior to that I was at [Northumbria University](https://www.northumbria.ac.uk) in Newcastle, UK and as a Visiting Fellow at [Future Cities Lab](https://sec.ethz.ch/research/fcl.html) in Singapore.

 For selected projects, see below.

 For a complete list of publications [click here](/pdfs/publications.pdf).

-My CV is available [here](/pdfs/cv.pdf).

 ---

 ## Architectural Cognition

 I am interested in how psychology can aid architecture in improving the usability of buildings.
-I study how space 'guides' our behaviour, our attention, and our thinking.
+I study how space guides our behaviour, our attention, and our thinking.
 I design formal measures for architectural computation that are grounded in the cognitive experience of space.

 ![Architectural Cognition](/images/arch.jpg)